Jl. Plawa No.50, Seminyak, Kec. Kuta, Kabupaten Badung, Bali 80361

 Check our full Terms & Conditions here.

-Explore Bali freely?
+Explore Bali freely!
 Travel anywhere within Bali, but please note, scooters should stay within Bali's borders.

-Unleash the freedom to explore Bali's wonders on your scooter?
+Unleash the freedom to explore Bali's wonders on your scooter!
 There are no specific destination restrictions within Bali's beautiful boundaries.
 However, kindly note that the scooter's journey must remain within Bali, ensuring a safe and enjoyable experience for you and others.

 Cinchy makes scooter rental in Bali seamless with flexible delivery and return options: